3335comp/katacoda-scenarios/S2 encry/finish.md

-Congratulations, you have learned how to make use of the autocommit, Commit, and Rollback statement.
+Congratulations, you have learned how to InnoDB Data-at-Rest Encryption.